Medica-Scope/B2BCapital/README.md

 ### Available CLI commands

-`b2b` comes packed with CLI commands tailored for WordPress theme development :
+`NinjaHub-pro` comes packed with CLI commands tailored for WordPress theme development :

 - `npm run start` : Start watching all files [SASS, JS, PHP] and compile them all.
 - `npm run publicStyles` : Compile the sass files included in the public path.